ECN275 Natural Resource and Environmental Economics - Theory

 For each sub-topic in the course, there are thematic discussion questions and exercises that provide the students with training in model formulation, and characterisation of the problems that are analyzed.

-Separate exercise sessions with teaching assistant available.
+Separate exercise sessions

 In class discussions on prepared topics, and thematic exerecises provide students with opportunities to apply theory and methods.
 The course pages provide additional information and access to extra learning resources.

 Active participation in class hours, exercises and group work are important to enable students to apply theories and methods that have been presented in class/are in the readings for each class hour for improved analytical capabilities on concrete policy issues.